Urban photography has a lot of creative potential. But one of the biggest questions is how to pack your bag for your needs?

 You’ll want to pack light, avoid using a torch at night, and wear dark clothes.

 You’ll want a lightweight camera body and one or two prime lenses.
+You can also try a pancake lens to be extra lightweight.
 Unlike urbex photography, you won’t need to dress like a ninja.
 Wear regular clothes that are comfortable for your work.

 Urbex and street photography can both be practiced at night.
 Urban settings are great places for night photography though.
 All those artificial lights can be put to great use.